 About The Neighborhood Ballet

 Rebecca, founder of The Neighborhood Ballet, had just welcomed her second little boy when she realized the long drive to the beloved ballet school where she had taught for eleven years had become too much.
 Simultaneously, Rebecca's friend who had been serving as a ballet teacher to the Grant Park community for many years was going to be moving on, thus a need for a ballet teacher in the area arose.
 All signs were leading for Rebecca to create her own ballet school.
-After lots of dreaming and brainstorming, TNB was born, and Rebecca is so excited to be serving her own community by offering dance to children ages 3-9.
+After lots of dreaming and brainstorming, TNB was born, and Rebecca is so excited to be serving her own community by sharing her love and knowledge of dance.
 TNB offers a nurturing environment - one which fosters movement, creativity, dedication, beauty, and discipline.

 Rebecca is so fortunate to be able to share the rich tradition of the classical arts with her students.
 Students at TNB will be given a contextual understanding of the art form, one which has been handed down from teacher to student for many centuries.
 In addition to learning ballet technique, students will also discover the classical composers who created the beautiful music to which ballets are danced and will learn the stories and the histories of the great ballets.